tingxiao/CSCE5300/README.md

 # CSCE 5300 Tutorials
 These tutorials are designed for the course 'CSCE 5300: Introduction to Big Data and Data Science' at UNT.
 You need to [install Jupyter Notebooks](https://github.com/tingxiao/CSCE5300/blob/master/How%20to%20Get%20Jupyter%20Notebooks.md) to run and edit these .ipynb files.
+All the files are written in Python.
+Some of them are also available in [R](https://nbviewer.jupyter.org/github/comp180/Tutorials/tree/master/R/) and [Octave](https://nbviewer.jupyter.org/github/comp180/Tutorials/tree/master/Octave/).